Ynn/selfstar/intro-ipojo.md

 + what is an iPOJO component.
 + what is the lifecycle of an iPOJO component.

 As for OSGi, knowing the intricacies of iPOJO is NOT mandatory.
-However, a basic understanding of the iPOJO principles (modularity, late-binding) is a plus when getting to the exercises.
+However, a basic understanding of the iPOJO principles (modularity, service-orientation, late-binding) is a plus when getting to the exercises.

 ## OSGi limits